-The gain should be set to the hottest value possible without clipping or distorting the incoming signal.
-This can be achieved automatically by using the auto gain feature.
+The auto gain value should be set to the hottest value possible without clipping or distorting the incoming signal.
 More information regarding auto gain may be found on pages 19-20.

 They are wired as follows, according to standards specified by the AES (Audio Engineering Society).